 Please send Program Head, Andrea_Linsky@bcit.ca a copy of your resume for approval to register for CESA 7100.
-Note that this course will run from September 9 - December 16/2016.
-There will be no class on Friday November 11, 2016 Remembrance Day Statutory Holiday.
-Instead, there will be a class on Thursday November 10, 2016 1- 4 pm which will be for the missed class on Friday November 11, 2016.
+Note: There will be no class on Friday, April 14, 2017 Good Friday Statutory Holiday.
+This course will run for a total of 15 classes.
 The primary energy modelling software tool to be used will be Integrated Environmental Solutions Virtual Environment (IESVE) for which a training license will be provided for the duration of the course.
 The instructor Chris Flood is an expert user of the IESVE software suite and will provide training and support during the duration of the class appropriate to the expected level of expertise required to complete building modelling project tasks.
+Angela Lai will be co-teaching with Chris Flood.
 Students are free to use other energy modelling software.
-In order to participate in the project portion of the class, students are advised to bring a laptop loaded with the following FREE software: • IESVE • Spreadsheet Software • Word Processing Software
+In order to participate in the project portion of the class, students are advised to bring a laptop loaded with the following FREE software: • IESVE, EE4, eQUEST or Can-QUEST • Spreadsheet Software • Word Processing Software

 Upon successful completion of this course, the student will be able to: